 Any person who shall violate this Chapter shall be subject to prosecution in the same manner as provided for a summary offense under the Pennsylvania Rules of Criminal Procedure, and upon conviction thereof, shall be sentenced to pay a criminal fine of One Thousand Dollars (\$1,000.00) for each violation, plus court costs and reasonable attorney fees incurred by the Borough in the enforcement proceedings, and/or imprisonment for a period not exceeding thirty (30) days.
 Each day that a violation occurs or continues shall constitute a separate offense, and each violation of a separate section, subsection, paragraph, or other division of this Chapter shall constitute a separate offense.
-The enforcement action shall be brought before a magisterial district judge or, where applicable under Borough Code § 3321(5), 53 PA.
-STAT.
-ANN. § 48321(5), the Lehigh County Court of Common Pleas.
-These penalties are imposed pursuant to Sections 3321 and 3323 of the Borough Code, 53 PA.
-STAT.
-ANN. §§ 48321.
+These penalties are imposed pursuant to Sections 3321 and 3323 of the Borough Code, 8 PA.
+CONS.
+STAT. §§ 3321, 3323.